What Is The Best Roof Pitch For Farm Sheds?

 To help you determine the best shed size for storing grain, use this calculator.

-Put in your shed size and grain type in the left side fields and the storage volume and total tonnage will be displayed on the right.
+Enter your shed size and grain type and the storage volume and total tonnage will be calculated.

 Hay Calculator